daencel/FaceScan/README.md

   <img alt="GitHub repo size" src="https://img.shields.io/github/repo-size/DanielLechner/FaceScan">
 </p>
 <p align="center">
-FaceScan is a Python script which can detect face masks in webcams, images or video files and streams
+FaceScan is a Python program which can detect face masks in webcams, images or video files and streams
 </p>

 ## 📖 Table of Contents